Biography

 DPhil Research

-My DPhil thesis, preliminarily titled “Semio-Ecology: An Archeology of Difference in Western Thought (1948-1968),” recasts avant-garde poetry in relation to late 20th Century French Theory, mathematics, and the computer sciences.
-The theoretical intention of my research is to trace the extent to which the genesis of the concept of difference, à la Derrida and Deleuze, is indebted to French avant-garde poetry and information theory.
-In many ways, my research explores how Western philosophy and literature has adapted to the technological developments of the Silicon Valley and how art, culture, and society has become increasingly analyzed and expressed as networks devoid of historical and ontological foundations.
-I also trace how this trend was anticipated by both 20th-century avant-garde movements of Dada, Futurism, and Surrealism, the foundational crisis in mathematics, and cybernetics.
-From synthesizing these developments in Western Thought, I consider methods of interpretation for certain experimental literary and media traditions from the 1970s and into the present day.
-Thematically, my research addresses structuralism, mathematical incompleteness, complex systems, concepts in virtual reality, and the emergence of the rhizome in social theory and literary criticism.
+My DPhil thesis, preliminarily titled Semio-Informatique: Magnetic Fields and Logic Circuits in the Avant Garde (1948-1968), recasts avant-garde poetry and literature in relation to late 20th-century French Theory, mathematics, and the computer sciences.
+The theoretical intention of my research is to trace the extent to which French literary critics conceived of logic circuits and information theory in their analysis of the avant-garde.
+In many ways, my research explores how French thought observes the technological developments of the Silicon Valley and how art, culture, and society have become increasingly analyzed and expressed as networks devoid of historical and ontological foundations.
+I also trace how this trend was anticipated by 20th-century avant-garde movements, psychology, and cybernetics.
+By synthesizing these developments, I consider methods of interpretation for certain experimental traditions in the present day.
 I study under the supervision of Professor Nikolaj Lübecker.

 Main Research Interests

-Gregory Bateson, Gilles Deleuze, Jacques Derrida, Gilbert Simondon
+Gilles Deleuze, Jacques Derrida, Roman Jakobson, Julia Kristeva, Gilbert Simondon

 Panel Chair, “Cybernetics and the Construction of the Future,” International Workshop Questioning Human Technogenesis, 9 December 2024, Maison Française d’Oxford, organized by Maison Française d’Oxford, ENS-AXA Chair Geopolitics of Risk, and École Normale Supérieure de Paris - PSL University.